Near Orfino in Clearwater County, Idaho — The American West (Mountains)

 Categories. • Communications • Industry & Commerce • Settlements & Settlers •

 Credits.
 This page was last revised on August 12, 2018.
 This page originally submitted on August 9, 2018, by Barry Swackhamer of San Jose, California.
-This page has been viewed 40 times since then.
+This page has been viewed 44 times since then and 3 times this year.
 Photos: 1, 2. submitted on August 10, 2018, by Barry Swackhamer of San Jose, California.